Jay Peak Ski Resort

 Jay Peak's reputation as the snowiest ski resort in the Eastern United States draws powder-seeking skiers from the entire Northeast despite its remote location.
+A true wilderness experience spread over 385 acres and 78 trails.
+With something for expert skiers and beginners alike.

 Who says you need to head to the Rockies to find powder?
 Jay Peak has been the secret of “Ice Coast” powderhounds secret since it’s opening in 1957.
 Situated at the northern edge of Vermont’s famed Long Trail, and close to the United States border with the Canadian province of Quebec, Jay Peak offers anyone who makes the trek to their slopes a true wilderness experience spread over 385 acres and 78 trails.
 With something for expert skiers and beginners alike, Jay brings a true resort destination to one of the remote areas of the Northeast.